-- Dr. Scott Ellsworth, lecturer, Department of Afroamerican and African Studies, University of Michigan, author, Death in a Promised Land, The Ground Breaking: An American City and Its Search for Justice
+- Dr. Scott Ellsworth, lecturer, Department of Afroamerican and African Studies at the University of Michigan, author of Death in a Promised Land: The Tulsa Race Riot of 1921 and The Ground Breaking: An American City and Its Search for Justice.

 Links for Additional Info: